txt.lurk.org

 a consideration, and in particular the change in social dynamics

-That change is rooted in the tension between providing friends (and
+whatever it’s called these days).
+That change is rooted in the

-friends of friends) a space to network in a rich and focused
+to network in a rich and focused environment, <em>and</em>

-environment, <em>and</em> maintaining that environment.
-On the one
+maintaining that environment.
+On the one hand, we want to give to

-hand, we want to give to many the possibility to join post.lurk.org
+many the possibility to join post.lurk.org and the wider Fediverse,

-and the wider Fediverse, on the other hand, there is only so much
+on the other hand, there is only so much that we can do as a small

-that we can do as a small collective to make a wider transition
+collective to make a wider transition happen.
+Culturally speaking,

-happen.
-Culturally speaking, we also want to sustain the vibe of the
+we also want to sustain the vibe of the space we have been creating

-space we have been creating.
-Throughout the years, our slow growth
+role="doc-noteref"><sup>2</sup></a>.
+Throughout the years, our slow

-home and, of course, this has an impact on the experience of the
+new home and, of course, this has an impact on the experience of the

 instance.
 So what to do?
 Well, the bottom line is that there is only

-so much we can, and, honestly, want to do.</p>
+so much we can, and… honestly… want to do.</p>

 <p><img src="iFfov8BmSq21IIPSNJtDFg.webp" /></p>